Okay, let me be clear!

 It doesn’t even make sense to know the answer and not write it well.

-So, if you’ve been struggling to transform your Writing from bad scribing to an A-class font, be strict with it now.
+If you’ve been struggling to transform your Writing from bad scribing to an A-class font, be strict with it now.

 Here’s what can help you get through: